Noon Centre

 Background

-The twenty-first century has seen a growth of socio-political, economic and environmental insecurity in the context of the global financial crisis, population ageing, climate change, migration and recent humanitarian crises.
-In the UK and around the world, workplaces and national occupational structures are changing, sometimes at a dramatic pace, as a consequence of global developments in the organisation of business and industry, and in the face of unprecedented, probably irreversible, changes in the composition and structure of the world's population.
+The twenty-first century has brought a rise in socio-political, economic, and environmental instability.
+This is due to a variety of factors, including the global financial crisis, an ageing population, climate change, increased migration, and recent humanitarian crises.
+In the UK and worldwide, workplaces and national job structures are changing at a rapid and dramatic pace.
+These shifts are a direct result of global developments in business organisation and profound, likely irreversible, changes in the world's population.

-These changes have far-reaching consequences for equality and diversity in the labour market.
-Population ageing brings to the fore issues of age discrimination in the workplace; immigration highlights labour market inequalities based on race, ethnicity and belief; increasing disparities of income and wealth put the spotlight back onto equality of opportunity; technological change, globalisation and economic tertiarisation exacerbate regional inequalities.
+These changes have a significant impact on equality and diversity in the job market.
+An ageing population brings issues of age discrimination to the forefront, while immigration highlights inequalities based on race, ethnicity, and belief.
+Growing gaps in income and wealth draw attention back to the need for equal opportunity.
+Additionally, technological advancements, globalisation, and the shift towards a service-based economy worsen regional inequalities.

 History

-In 2012 through a generous donation from the Noon Foundation, the Noon Centre for Equality and Diversity was established at the University of East London, an institution focused on civic engagement.
-The Noon Centre through the vision of Lord Gulam Noon is an inspiration for anyone who has had an encounter with one of the hundreds of students who it touches via one of its programmes annually.
+Thanks to a generous 2012 donation from the Noon Foundation, the Noon Centre for Equality and Diversity was established at the University of East London (UEL), an institution dedicated to civic engagement.

 Key Points